 For years our colleagues Martin Rietze and Michael Risch have been hunting for the next solar eclipse in the most remote places in the world.

-See e.g. our blog posts on AstroSolar.com:
+See e.g. our previous blog posts, some on AstroSolar.com:

 As already in 2017 Martin Rietze travelled alone to the Eclipse in Chile.
 Below you can see a short time-lapse video of the solar eclipse, in which you can see very impressively the shadow of the moon travelling over the earth.
 Here you can download the video of the Solar eclipse 2019 in FullHD.

 Due to the extensive foreland landscape it was easy to find a remote and touristically unknown place in the backland of La Serena, only with some scattered groups of friendly local observers in the area.